top of page

 Jim Olterman Award for Professional Achievement in Wildlife Management

-The Jim Olterman Award for Professional Achievement in Wildlife Management is intended to honor and recognize a practicing or retired individual who develop, apply, administer, or complete an especially significant program of management (wildlife and habitat), education, research, administration, or law enforcement that results in an outstanding contribution to wildlife resources in Colorado.
+The Jim Olterman Award for Professional Achievement in Wildlife Management is intended to honor and recognize a practicing or retired individual who develops, applies, administers, or completes an especially significant program of management (wildlife and habitat), education, research, administration, or law enforcement that results in an outstanding contribution to wildlife resources in Colorado.
 The Jim Olterman Award recognizes achievement in Wildlife Management that have normally received, or are worthy of, statewide recognition.
 Nominees may be a member or non-member of the CCTWS.

 Jim was a dedicated wildlife biologist, pilot, and law enforcement officer for the Division of Wildlife (now Colorado Parks and Wildlife) whose passion for Colorado’s wildlife shaped